bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Russell_A_D/">Alexander Durie Russell</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Russell/">John Scott Russell</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Russell/">Russell, Bertrand Arthur William</a>
-: A Scottish engineer and naval architect best known for his identification of a solitary wave: a precursor of today's solitons.
+: In a long and varied career, Russell published a vast number of books on logic, theory of knowledge, and many other topics.
+His best known work was _Principia Mathematica_.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/MacMillan_Chrystal/">Chrystal Macmillan</a>